10xyz-coder/AmbientSea/docs/source/index.rst

 .. note::

-   This project is under active development.
+   The Project is not stable, and is under development

 Contents
 --------